Skip to main content

 Verdict

-Jenkins remains a capable CI/CD choice for organizations with the engineering resources to manage it.
-But as a CI/CD-only tool, it doesn't address AI governance — an increasingly critical capability.
-Forge is the better choice for enterprises that need to govern AI adoption and accelerate software delivery on a single platform.
-And since Forge can manage Jenkins as one of its 55+ tools, the transition doesn't have to be all-or-nothing.
+Jenkins remains a capable CI/CD choice for organizations with the engineering resources to operate and secure it.
+Forge is the better choice for enterprises that want a managed, governed modern DevOps toolchain without the operate-and-maintain burden, with AI governance available on top through Reign.
+Since Forge can manage Jenkins as one of its 55+ tools, the transition does not have to be all-or-nothing.

 Ready to compare for your environment?